IBM/ibm-spectrum-scale-install-infra/docs/README.REMOTEMOUNT.md

 -  ``scale_remotemount_storage_adminnodename: true `` (Default to: false) **Spectrum Scale uses the Deamon node name and the IP Attach to connect and run cluster traffic on.
 In most cases the admin network and deamon network is the same.
 In case you have different AdminNode address and DeamonNode address and for some reason you want to use admin network, then you can set the variable to true**

+- ``scale_remotemount_gpfsdemon_check: true ``(Default to: true) **Checks that GPFS deamon is started on GUI node, it will check the first server in NodeClass GUI_MGMT_SERVERS, this is the same flag to check when trying to mount up filesystems on all nodes.
+Check can be disabled with changing the flag to false.**

+- ``scale_remotemount_client_mount_on_nodes: all``(Default to: all) **Default it will try to mount the filesystem on all client cluster (accessing) nodes, here you can replace this with a comma separated list of servers. example: scale1-test,scale2-test**

+- ``scale_remotemount_storage_contactnodes_filter: '?fields=roles.gatewayNode%2Cnetwork.daemonNodeName&filter=roles.gatewayNode%3Dfalse' ``
+  - When adding the storage Cluster as a remotecluster in client cluster we need to specify what nodes should be used as contact node, and in normal cases **all** nodes would be fine.
+In case we have AFM Gateway nodes, or Cloud nodes TFCT, we want to use the RESTAPI filter to remove those nodes, so they are not used.

+  - **Example**:
+     - Default is only list all servers that have (AFM) gatewayNode=false. ``scale_remotemount_storage_contactnodes_filter: '?fields=roles.gatewayNode%2Cnetwork.daemonNodeName&filter=roles.gatewayNode%3Dfalse'``
+     - No AFM and CloudGateway: ``?fields=roles.gatewayNode%2Cnetwork.daemonNodeName%2Croles.cloudGatewayNode&filter=roles.gatewayNode%3Dfalse%2Croles.cloudGatewayNode%3Dfalse``
+     - To create your own filter, go to the API Explorer on Spectrum Scale GUI. https://IP-TO-GUI-NODE/ibm/api/explorer/#!/Spectrum_Scale_REST_API_v2/nodesGetv2

+    Roles in version 5.1.1.3

+    ```json
+      "roles": {
+         "cesNode": false,
+         "cloudGatewayNode": false,
+         "cnfsNode": false,
+         "designation": "quorum",
+         "gatewayNode": false,
+         "managerNode": false,
+         "otherNodeRoles": "perfmonNode",
+         "quorumNode": true,
+         "snmpNode": false
+    ```

 Example Playbook's
 -------------------------------